Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Unfolding the non-transverse Belyakov-Devaney transition

-We suppose that the system (\ref{eq:odesys}) has an isolated hyperbolic stationary point; for the sake of simplicity we take this stationary point $y^*=0$.
-The stable and unstable manifolds $W^{s,u}(0)$) manifolds are then given by
+and similarly for the crime wave model. \begin{description} \item[H2] We suppose that the system (\ref{eq:odesys}) has an isolated hyperbolic stationary point which lies within $\mathcal S$; for the sake of simplicity we take this stationary point to be the origin $y=0 \in S$.
+We suppose that the linearisation at the stationary point is hyperbolic and has two-dimensional stable and unstable eigenspaces.
+Then, by standard theorems on reversible systems (see e.g.~\cite{Devaney2,apd,Sevryuk}), the two-dimensional stable and unstable manifolds $W^{s,u}(0)$)

-where $\phi_t$ is the \emph{flow} corresponding to the differential equation.
-Also, since $0 \in S$, we have that $\mathcal{R}W^u(0)=W^s(0)$ and a symmetric homoclinic orbit occurs whenever a solution trajectory in $W^u(0)$ crosses $S$.

-We make two further generic hypotheses to describe the codimension-two point we are interested in and introduce two small parameters $\eps$ and $\nu$, which are described as follows.
-First, we suppose that the eigenvalues of the Jacobian matrix $Df(0)$ evaluated at the stationary point $0 \in \mathbb{R}^4$ have double real eigenvalues $\pm \rho$.
-Moreover we suppose that $\eps$ generic unfolds this degeneracy, so that the characteristic polynomial can be written